Skip to main content

 Safety and Outdoor Ethics

-As a visitor to the Dakota Prairie Grasslands, you are asked to follow certain rules designed to protect the natural environment, ensure the health and safety of visitors, and promote a pleasant and rewarding outdoor recreation experience for all visitors.
-Please be carefulremain mindful, stay alert for natural hazards and dangers, and mitigate risky behaviors.
+As a visitor to the Dakota Prairie Grasslands, you are asked to follow certain rules designed to protect the natural environment, ensure the health and safety of all visitors, and promote a pleasant and rewarding outdoor recreation experience.
+Please be careful, remain mindful, stay alert for natural hazards and dangers, and mitigate risky behaviors.
 Everyone is primarily responsible for their safety.

 Contact the local Ranger District Office for more information.